soderluk/nirimgr/README.md

 The following actions can be performed with the `just` command:

-- build: Builds the source into an executable
+- `build`: Builds the source into an executable
-- coverage: Opens up the code coverage in the browser
+- `coverage`: Opens up the code coverage in the browser
-- fmt: Runs `go fmt` on the project.
+- `fmt`: Runs `go fmt` on the project.
-- help: Lists the available recipes.
+- `help`: Lists the available recipes.
 This is the default, if you run `just` without arguments.
-- install: Installs the executable in your GOPATH/bin.
+- `install`: Installs the executable in your GOPATH/bin.
-- run RUNARGS: Runs the module with RUNARGS.
+- `run RUNARGS`: Runs the module with RUNARGS.
 If the RUNARGS contains a space, you need to quote them, e.g. `just run "list actions"`
-- test: Runs `go test` on the project.
+- `test`: Runs `go test` on the project.
-- version: Prints the version.
+- `version`: Prints the version.
-- vet: Runs `go vet` on the project.
+- `vet`: Runs `go vet` on the project.

 # Acknowledgements